finom/vovk/docs/docs/into.md

 }
 ```

+Note that if you're using VSCode you're probably going to need to [restart TS server](https://stackoverflow.com/questions/64454845/where-is-vscodes-restart-ts-server) each time when you add a new controller or worker service to your app because by the time being TS Server doesn't update types imported from **node_modules** automatically when they were changed.
+This is a well-known problem that bothers Prisma ORM developers for long time.
+In all other scenarios (when you add a new method, change types, etc) you don't need to do that since TS server reads `Controllers` and `Workers` that you export from **/src/app/api/[[...vovk]]/route.ts**.

-Note that Server Components are also supported but require to define absolute URL (by default all requests are made to `/api`).
+Note that Next.js Server Components are also supported but require to define absolute URL (by default all requests are made to `/api`).
 Check the !!!!Server Component example for more information.

 ## Build and deploy

-Optionaly, you can also replace `npx next build` by `npx vovk build` that is also going to re-build client and **.vovk.json**.
-But if client wasn't generated before you going to get import errors in both cases if **@vovkts/client** was imported somewhere.
+Use the regular `npx next build` to build the project.
+If the client wasn't generated in **node_modules/.vovk** before you going to get compilation errors if **@vovkts/client** was imported somewhere in the app.
 To re-generate client with existing **.vovk.json** without re-builing the project itself you need to run `npx vovk generate` that updates **node_modules/.vovk** folder on deployment or after you've reinstalled your **node_modules**.

 To easily build the project on Vercel you can create `"vercel-build"` npm script at **package.json** that is going to generate client before build.